bfrankMS/AzStackHCI/Setup/best practices/readme.md

-# AzStack HCI - bfrank's Best Practices Checklist Draft 0.1
+# AzStack HCI - bfrank's compilation of best practices found - Checklist Draft 0.1

-> Note: This compilation is not complete and may contain errors or superfluous information.
-Feel free to contribute.
+> Warning: This is a compilation of stuff found on the internet + personal habits.
+It is not complete and might contain errors or superfluous information.
+No warranties.
+Use for brainstorming and feel free to contribute.

 ## Example Vendor Deployment Guides
 The contain a lot HW specific but also generic settings and best practices.
 Worth checking - even if your HW is different.